ultradns/python_rest_api_client/README.md

 Contributions are always welcome!
 Please open a pull request with your changes, or open an issue if you encounter any problems or have suggestions.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the Apache-2.0 license License.
 See the [LICENSE](LICENSE) file for more details.

 ## Questions